EmergingThreats/query-api-docs/source/includes/_domains.md

-country | No | The country in which the IP was last observed. region | Yes | A two character [ISO-3166-2](http://en.wikipedia.org/wiki/ISO_3166-2) or [FIPS 10-4](http://en.wikipedia.org/wiki/FIPS_10-4) code for the state or region associated with the IP. city | Yes | The city or town name associated with the IP.
+country | No | The country in which the IP was last observed. region | Yes | A two character [ISO-3166-2](http://en.wikipedia.org/wiki/ISO_3166-2) or [FIPS 10-4](http://en.wikipedia.org/wiki/FIPS_10-4) code for the state or region associated with the IP. city | Yes | The city or town name associated with the IP. latitude | Yes | The latitude associated with the IP. longitude | Yes | The longitude associated with the IP.